-For example, instead of saying that something is “beautiful”, with superlatives we can say that it is “the most beautiful” or “the least beautiful”, when comparing and contrasting it with other things.
+For example, instead of saying that something is “beautiful”, with superlatives we can say that it is “the most beautiful” or “the least beautiful”, when comparing and contrasting it with other things of the same kind.

 Or, instead of saying that something is “good”, we can say it is “the best”.
 Or instead of “bad”, “the worst”.

-In this lesson we will learn how to form and how to use superlative adjectives, providing example sentences.
-You will also find a Quiz for practice.
+In this lesson we will learn how to form and how to use superlative adjectives in Spanish, providing example sentences.
+At the end you’ll find a Quiz for practice.

 “the most _____” = definite article (“el, la, los, las”) + “más” + adjective

 “the least _____” = definite article (“el, la, los, las”) + “menos” + adjective